Skip to content

 Terminal window

-The MCP server uses your DevFlow credentials to authenticate.
-When you first run the server, it will prompt you to log in.
+The MCP server uses your DevFlow credentials.
+On first use, a browser window opens for login.
 Your session is stored locally so you do not need to re-authenticate every time.

 The agent inherits your permissions — it can only access projects and flows that you have access to.